cjoana/cjoana.github.io/index.md

 I am particularly interested in the potential detectability of these signals by current and future observatories such as LISA, ET, PTA, and advanced ground-based detectors.

+### Machine learning in Physics
+Applications of Artificial Intelligence and Machine Learning methods alongside numerical simulations to study cosmological phenomena such as gravitational collapse thresholds and peak profiles generated during (stochastic) inflation.

 ---

 ## Interdisciplinary Research